Mascarpone-Strawberry Shortcake

 35 g butter

-35 g milk (I weight it together with the butter)
+35 g milk (I weigh it together with the butter)

 1 pinch of salt